material-components/material-components-android/docs/components/MaterialButton.md

 Icon drawable                                                | `app:icon`
 Padding between icon and button text                         | `app:iconPadding` Icon color                                                   | `app:iconTint`<br/>`app:iconTintMode`
-Padding at the start of a button when<br/>an icon is present | `app:additionalPaddingStartForIcon` Padding at the end of a button when an<br/>icon is present   | `app:additionalPaddingEndForIcon` Stroke                                                       | `app:strokeColor`<br/>`app:strokeWidth` The radius of all four corners of the<br/>button             | `app:cornerRadius` Ripple                                                       | `app:rippleColor`
+Stroke                                                       | `app:strokeColor`<br/>`app:strokeWidth`
+The radius of all four corners of the<br/>button             | `app:cornerRadius` Ripple                                                       | `app:rippleColor`